prisma-lab/ADRC_PThexarotor/README.md

-# ADRC_PThexarotor
-Active disturbance rejection control for passively tilted hexarotor
+# ADRC for passively tilted hexarotors

+## Introduction
+ADRC for passively tilted hexarotors is a robust controller for 6 DOF pose regulation.

+:shipit: